Lavdriim-m/AuctionsApp/README.md

 ## 📌 Project Overview

 AuctionsApp is a web-based auction platform built using **ASP.NET Core MVC** and **Entity Framework Core**.
-The application allows users to create, manage, and participate in auctions.
-The backend database is hosted on **Azure SQL Database**, ensuring scalability and remote accessibility.
+The application enables users to create, manage, and participate in online auctions.
+The platform offers functionalities such as image uploads for listings, a dynamic bidding system, and secure user authentication.
+This project serves as a demonstration of modern web development practices and cloud service integration.
+The backend database is hosted on **Azure SQL Database**, and images are stored in **Azure Blob Storage**, ensuring scalability and remote accessibility.

 ## 🚀 Features

 - User authentication (Register/Login)
 - Create and manage auction listings
-- Upload and display listing images
+- Upload and display listing images using **Azure Blob Storage**
-- Bidding functionality
+- Bidding System/Functionality
 - Secure SQL database integration
+- Responsive Design

+## 💻 Technologies Used

+- **Backend**: C#, .NET Core, ASP.NET MVC
+- **Frontend**: Razor Views, HTML, CSS, JavaScript
+- **Database**: SQL Server
+- **Cloud Storage**: Azure Blob Storage
+- **Authentication**: ASP.NET Identity
+- **Dependency Injection**: Built-in .NET Core DI
+- **Version Control**: Git, GitHub

 ---